joshhinds/joshhinds.github.io/seo-automation.md

 <hr>
-Resource maintained by Josh Hinds -- Connect with me on <a href="https://www.linkedin.com/in/joshhinds">my LinkedIn page</a> (be sure to mention you found me here)
+* Maintained by Josh Hinds -- Connect with me on <a href="https://www.linkedin.com/in/joshhinds">my LinkedIn page</a> (be sure to mention you found me here)